 [Section 25E inserted by No. 64 of 2006 s.
 22.]

-26. Supplementary rolls
+26. Supplementary rolls, when to be printed and issued

 Supplementary rolls, setting out additions and alterations since the last print, shall be printed and issued under the hand of the Electoral Commissioner whenever he thinks fit.